 Bomani takes it's social responsibility seriously together with a strong commitment to conservation.
 The lodge supports several schools in the local area as well as running a mobile dental clinic each year.
 The camp has also drilled and installed over 25 new wells for surrounding villages, ensuring they have access to clean water, something we take for granted.

 Activities: Day and night game drives are offered here (the night drives are in the private reserve).
 Guided walks are a good way to get up close and personal with nature too and learn about the 'little things'.
+Horse riding is a popular pasttime.
 Village visits can be arranged to give you an insight into the local culture.
 Picnic lunches out in the bush ensure you can maximise your time here.
 Also you can take part in a 'pump run' spending the day visiting the 15 essential water pumps that Imvelo maintains, delivering fuel, oil and supplies to the pump attendants.
 Watch wildlife up close from an underground blind.

 Facilities: The main area of the lodge has a lounge, dining area and a well-stocked bar.
 The waterhole adjacent to the lodge is well visited by the local wildlife.
 There is a laundry service offered too.